tsacdop/tsacdop/README.md

 Enjoy podcasts with tsacdop!

 Tsacdop is a podcasts player developed with flutter.
+The development is still on early stage.

 Thanks for flutter team and all plugin developers, especially [webfeed](https://github.com/witochandra/webfeed) and [audiofileplayer](https://github.com/google/flutter.plugins/tree/master/packages/audiofileplayer/).

-The podcasts engine is powered by [ListenNote](https://listennote.com).
+The podcasts search engine is powered by [ListenNotes](https://listennotes.com).

 ## Getting Started